Analyst/Associate, Slow Ventures

 Build your brand.
 This is a platform job.
 You have the Slow calling card, access to our network, and the autonomy to develop a public point of view.
 I want you to raise your profile and be known for something.

 Cultivate taste and exercise judgement.
 It's not enough to see a lot of things, you have to create a specific model of the world that makes sense to you and might be right.
-Use your head.
+Use your head and have an opinion that you're willing to back up.

 Eat glass.
 You will also do unglamorous work.
 Logistics, coordination, follow-through, box checking, things that are essential to making it run.
 This is the tax on everything else and it is non-negotiable.